amit1rrr/thrifty/services/rds.md

   </summary>

 ### Keep provisioned storage in check
 You can increase the storage with a click of a button.
-But decreasing RDS storage is not directly supported and the manual process is painful and will likely have some downtim
+But decreasing RDS storage is not directly supported and the manual process is painful and will likely have some downtime.
 </details>
 <br>